Copa (NYSE:CPA) Issues Quarterly Earnings Results

 Copa (NYSE:CPA) issued its quarterly earnings results on Wednesday.
-The transportation company reported ($2.23) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($2.20) by ($0.03), MarketWatch Earnings reports.
-The business had revenue of $185.68 million during the quarter, compared to the consensus estimate of $188.93 million.
-Copa had a negative return on equity of 4.01% and a negative net margin of 32.25%.
+The transportation company reported ($2.23) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($2.20) by ($0.03), MarketWatch Earnings reports.
+Copa had a negative net margin of 32.25% and a negative return on equity of 4.01%.
+The business had revenue of $185.68 million during the quarter, compared to analyst estimates of $188.93 million.

-A number of analysts have recently issued reports on the company.
-JPMorgan Chase & Co. restated an “underweight” rating and set a $65.00 price objective on shares of Copa in a research report on Monday, March 29th.
-Deutsche Bank Aktiengesellschaft upgraded Copa from a “hold” rating to a “buy” rating and boosted their price objective for the company from $85.00 to $95.00 in a research report on Tuesday, April 27th.
+A number of research analysts have issued reports on CPA shares.
+JPMorgan Chase & Co. restated an “underweight” rating and issued a $65.00 price objective on shares of Copa in a research note on Monday, March 29th.
 HSBC cut Copa from a “buy” rating to a “hold” rating in a research report on Wednesday.
-The Goldman Sachs Group upgraded Copa from a “neutral” rating to a “buy” rating and boosted their price objective for the company from $73.00 to $100.00 in a research report on Monday, April 19th.
-Finally, Zacks Investment Research cut Copa from a “hold” rating to a “strong sell” rating and set a $69.00 price objective on the stock. in a research report on Wednesday, February 17th.
-Three analysts have rated the stock with a sell rating, four have given a hold rating and six have assigned a buy rating to the company.
-The stock currently has an average rating of “Hold” and a consensus target price of $75.80.
+Zacks Investment Research cut Copa from a “hold” rating to a “strong sell” rating and set a $69.00 price target on the stock. in a research report on Wednesday, February 17th.
+Deutsche Bank Aktiengesellschaft raised Copa from a “hold” rating to a “buy” rating and upped their price target for the company from $85.00 to $95.00 in a research report on Tuesday, April 27th.
+Finally, The Goldman Sachs Group raised Copa from a “neutral” rating to a “buy” rating and upped their price target for the company from $73.00 to $100.00 in a research report on Monday, April 19th.
+Three investment analysts have rated the stock with a sell rating, four have given a hold rating and six have issued a buy rating to the stock.
+Copa presently has an average rating of “Hold” and an average price target of $75.80.

 About Copa